 The power supply in Kenya is nominally 240VAC, 50hz.
 Variable voltage, spikes and sporadic, unexpected, unscheduled power cuts of varying duration can be expected.

-It is recommended but not required to take a Yellow Fever vaccine before entering the country.
+It is required to take a Yellow Fever vaccine before entering the country.

 In Africa the dress standard is more conservative than it is in other places.
 In predominately Muslim countries we ask that you dress respectfully and avoid very short shorts/skirts and singlets/tanktops when visiting temples or mosques or other holy sites.